Plus/4: History

 In the early 1980s, Commodore found itself engaged in a price war in the home computer market.
 Companies like Texas Instruments and Timex Corporation were releasing computers that undercut the price of Commodore's PET line.
 Commodore's MOS Technology division had designed a video chip but could not find any third-party buyers.
 The VIC-20 resulted from the confluence of these events and it was introduced in 1980 at a list price of $299.95.
 Later, spurred by the competition, Commodore was able to reduce the VIC's street price to $99, and it became the first computer (of any kind) to sell over 1 million units.
 The Commodore 64, the first 64 KB computer to sell for under in the US, was another salvo in the price war but it was far more expensive to make than the VIC-20 because it used discrete chips for video, sound, and I/O. Still, the C64 went on to become a best-seller and was selling for $199 at the time of the Plus/4's introduction.
 Even while C64 sales were rising, Commodore president Jack Tramiel wanted a new computer line that would use fewer chips and at the same time address some of the user complaints about the VIC and C64.

 Rumors spread in late 1983 of a new computer in 1984 called the "Commodore 444" or "Ted", with built-in word processing and spreadsheet software, and that it would be one of four new computers that would replace the VIC-20 and C64, which the company would discontinue.
 The company's third salvo – which, as it turned out, was fired just as most of Commodore's competition was leaving the home computer market – was the C116, C16, and 264, which became the Plus/4.
+The original concept allowed customers to select the application software they wanted, with dealers installing the corresponding ROM chip.
+Commodore abandoned this approach by the summer of 1984.
 There were also prototypes of a 232, basically a 32 KB version of the Plus/4 without the software ROMs, and a V364, which had a numeric keypad and built-in voice synthesis.
 The latter two models never made it to production.
 All these computers used a 6502 compatible MOS 7501 or 8501 that was clocked approximately 75% faster than the CPUs used in the VIC-20 and C64, and a MOS Technology TED all-in-one video, sound, and I/O chip.
 The Plus/4's design is thus philosophically closer to that of the VIC-20 than that of the C64.